-Besides assessing your mess and creating a cleaning schedule there are other things that will make the cleaning, decluttering, and organizing process much easier.
+Besides assessing your mess and creating a cleaning schedule, other things will make cleaning, decluttering, and organizing much easier.

 One of those things is to have a dedicated space for your cleaning supplies.

-It seems like a simple enough suggestion, but you would be surprised how many people keep their cleaning supplies scattered thought the house.
+It seems like a simple enough suggestion, but you would be surprised how many people keep their cleaning supplies scattered throughout the house.

-By designating a cleaning space for your cleaning supplies it will make it much easier and efficient to accomplish your cleaning tasks.
+By designating a cleaning space for your cleaning supplies, it will make it much easier and more efficient to accomplish your cleaning tasks.